dw999/sms/README.md

 - You have an email address for the SMS administrator.
 (Note: It should not link to your true identity)
 - You have registered at least one Gmail account for SMS server operations.

 How to installation SMS
 -----------------------
-1. Prepare a CentOS 7 server (please refer to SMS server documents for details)
+1. Prepare a CentOS 7 or Ubuntu 18.04 server (please refer to SMS documents for details)
-2. Download and decompress SMS installation package, and run 'install_sms_centos.sh' in super user mode.
+2. Download and decompress SMS installation package, and run 'install_sms.sh' in super user mode.

 SMS Documents
 -------------